tainish/TennisNet/README.md

 Go to macOS branch for mac M1 users.

+#### Webcam capture

+1. Install dependencies in a virtual environment with `pip install -r requirements.txt`, then run `main.py`.
+2. Do a swing and stop in the impact position once the webcam capture pops up and take a picture by pressing 'q'.
+3. The green plot is the professional and the red plot is the user, and images of the user and matching pro swings are displayed.
+4. If the actual image of the professional model is desired, there should have been an id printed into command prompt.

+#### Image upload

 1. Record a video of a swing such that the camera is pointing towards the left side of the court from the right side with the center of view in line with the player (slo-mo is recommended for higher fps).
 Extract the frame where the racquet hits the ball and save it as an image.
 	-  Alternatively stop the swing in the impact position and take a picture.
 2. Upload images of the impact pose into the `input/` folder and delete pre-existing images.
 3. Install dependencies in a virtual environment with `pip install -r requirements.txt`, then run `main.py`.
+4. Press 'c' when the webcam pops up.
-4. The green plot is the professional and the red plot is the user.
+5. The green plot is the professional and the red plot is the user, and images of the user and matching pro swings are displayed.
-5. If the actual image of the professional model is desired, there should have been an id printed into command prompt,
+6. If the actual image of the professional model is desired, there should have been an id printed into command prompt.

 # Development